 - Can store up to 16 MB of files;

-- Can be connected to the personal computer through a link port.
+- Can connect to the personal computer through a link port.

 10. Texas Instruments TI-84 Plus C Silver Edition Graphing Calculator

 [easyazon_image align=”center” height=”500″ identifier=”B00AWRQKDC” locale=”US” src=”http://seasaltandpepper.com/wp-content/uploads/2018/05/51Nq31IW7L.jpg?x39286″ tag=”seasaltandpepper-20″ width=”356″]